casper-network/docs/docs/casper/dapp-dev-guide/getting-started.md

 cargo casper --help
 ```

-To build the project, go into the `contract` folder, install the Rust toolchain and specify the target build as WebAssembly (wasm32):
+To build the project, go into the `my-project` folder, install the Rust toolchain and specify the target build as WebAssembly (wasm32):

 ```
 cd contract
+cd my-project
 rustup install $(cat rust-toolchain) rustup target add --toolchain $(cat rust-toolchain) wasm32-unknown-unknown
 ```